-Expert authors do not consider it incompatible with breastfeeding (Hale 2017 p 966, Briggs 2017) provided, according to some, it is not applied over large areas of the skin or in occlusive dressings that could increase its absorption (Schaefer 20007, p 766).
+Expert authors consider it compatible with breastfeeding (Hale 2017 p 966, Briggs 2017) provided, according to some, it is not applied over large areas of the skin or in occlusive dressings that could increase its absorption.
+(Schaefer 20007, p 766)

 We do not have alternatives for Urea since it is relatively safe.

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.